Huang Kunming: Early life and education

 Huang was born in Shanghang County, Fujian province, on 15 November 1956.
 In December 1974, Huang began serving in the People's Liberation Army.
 Two years later, he joined the Chinese Communist Party (CCP).
 In 1977, after serving for three years in the army, he went back to Tongxian Commune his home county as a "sent-down youth" and became a secretary.
-He entered Fujian Normal University in 1978, graduating bachelor’s degree in politics in 1982.
+He entered Fujian Normal University in 1978, graduating with a bachelor's degree in politics in 1982.

 Career

 After graduation, Huang was sent by the party to work in the Longyan region of Fujian in a series of administrative roles.
 He first worked as a clerk at the Young Cadre Division of the Organization Department of the Longyan Prefecture Party Committee from 1982 to 1988.
-He enrolled in the Central Party School in 1985, gaining a master’s degree in economic management in 1988 via part-time studies.
+He enrolled in the Central Party School in 1985, gaining a master's degree in economic management in 1988 via part-time studies.
 In 1988, he became the deputy director of the Party Committee's General Office, later becoming its director and the deputy secretary-general of Longyan Prefecture in 1991.
 In 1993, he became the Party Committee Secretary of Yongding County, then in February 1998, following the conversion of the administrative status of Longyan from a Prefecture into a "City", Huang became its mayor and party secretary.

 In August 1999, he was sent to the city of Huzhou in neighboring Zhejiang province to serve as mayor.
 In February 2003, he became party secretary of Jiaxing, a prosperous city on China's east coast.
 During this time, Xi Jinping was the party secretary of Zhejiang; Huang is believed to have assisted Xi in preparing the "New Thought in Zhejiang" column, which was published in the Zhejiang Daily from 2003 to 2007.

-Huang enrolled in the e Tsinghua University School of Public Administration in 2005, gaining a doctoral degree in management in 2008 via part-time studies.
+Huang enrolled in the Tsinghua University School of Public Administration in 2005, gaining a doctoral degree in management in 2008 via part-time studies.
 By June 2007, Huang was named a member of the provincial Party Standing Committee and the head of the provincial party organization's Publicity Department.
 At around the same time, he earned a Masters of Public Administration from Tsinghua University.
 In January 2010, Huang was named party secretary of Hangzhou, the provincial capital of Zhejiang province.